wgolden117/Connect4_Local_GamePlay/README.md

 ## Prerequisites
 To run this project, you need:

--Java Development Kit (JDK) 11 or higher.
+- JavaFX SDK

--JavaFX SDK
+- Java Development Kit (JDK) 11 or higher.

--git
+- git

 ### Step 1: Download and Set Up JavaFX SDK if it's not already installed